4ms/metamodule-plugin-sdk/docs/filesystem-syscalls.md

 - Disk access is not allowed from the audio context.
-That is, you cannot read or write files in the modules's `process()` or `update()` function.
+That is, you cannot read or write files in the module's `process()` or `update()` function.
   Accessing the filesystem is allowed only in the module's constructor and destructor, `load_state` or `save_state` function (`dataToJson` and `dataFromJson` for VCV ports), in any GUI code (`*_graphic_display()`), VCV context menus, and in AsyncThreads.
-See [./coreprocessor.md] for a detailed discussion.
+See [CoreProcessor](./coreprocessor.md) for a detailed discussion.

-  Note that not access the filesystem in the audio context is also true for desktop computer usage, but due to the threading model and speed of modern disks, it might only cause problems on some user's computers some of the time, and appear to work OK other times.
+  Note: do not access the filesystem in the audio context.
+This is also true for desktop computer usage, but due to the threading model and speed of modern disks, it might only cause problems on some user's computers some of the time, and appear to work OK other times.